thephpleague/oauth2-server/installation.md

 ## Generating public and private keys

+The public/private key pair is used to sign and verify JWTs tramsitted.
 To generate the private key run this command on the terminal:

 ~~~ shell
 openssl genrsa -out private.key 2048